fusion94/Legendary/README.md

 * Barney is almost always seen wearing a suit and makes great use of his catchphrase, "Suit up!", often modifying it for a particular situation (i.e., "Snowsuit up!" while making an igloo in Central Park, or "Flight suit up!" when he dresses as a "kick a** fighter pilot" for Halloween, or "Slut Up!" when Lily and Robin get ready to go to a high school prom, or when he says "Space suit up Ted, 'cause you're going to the moon," in the episode where Ted may or may not have a threesome).

 ### What's New in Version 1.2
-All New 5 Suit Rating System.
+* All New 5 Suit Rating System

-Quotes are broken down by season All new popular system.
-Randomize function.
+* Quotes are broken down by season
+* All new popular system
+* Randomize function

 ### Coming Soon:
 * Search Functionality